cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 Multiple template parameters can be defined as a list, such as ``[T, U, V]`` or ``[int, bool, char]``.
 Optional template parameters can be indicated by writing ``[T, U, V=*]``.
-In the event that Cython needs to explicitly reference a default template value for an incomplete template instantiation, it will write ``MyClass<T, U>::V``, so if the class provides a typedef for its template parameters it is preferable to use that name here.
+In the event that Cython needs to explicitly reference the type of a default template parameter for an incomplete template instantiation, it will write ``MyClass<T, U>::V``, so if the class provides a typedef for its template parameters it is preferable to use that name here.

 Template functions are defined similarly to class templates, with